 Although lightning storms typically occur in this area from mid-July through August, and may also occur at other times during the visiting season, the probability of lightning during your visit cannot be predicted.

-sculpture and the cabin is not permitted.
+The Lightning Field is protected by copyright.
+In keeping with the artist's wishes, photography of The Lightning Field and the cabin is prohibited.
 Sets of seven postcards of commissioned, copyrighted images of The Lightning Field and other works by Walter De Maria are available for purchase at www.diabooks.org.